alhuxx/quick-scan/README.md

 * nmap
 * nikto

-**Note:** There appears to be a known issue where masscan never returns when running via vpn/tunnel on Debian-based distros.
-Quick Scan will therefore run infinitely if this issue is encountered.
+**Note:** There appears to be a known issue where masscan never returns when running via vpn/tunnel on Debian-based distros, quick scan will therefore run infinitely if this issue is encountered.

 ### Usage
   To use, simply specify a target IP address as well as an outgoing interface.
 For example: